Class 4 2025 - 2026

 PE

 NB Earrings cannot be worn at any time during PE.
-Please ensure your child can either remove and replace their own earrings or they take them out before school on the days of PE and put them back in after school – taping them is not an adequate strategy to keep the children safe.
+Please ensure your child can either remove and replace their own earrings or they take them out before school on the days of PE and put them back in after school.

 Homework

-Homework will be sent weekly on Thursdays, we encourage the children to take ownership of their homework and attempt it independently though obviously we welcome your support and input.
-Children usually are given a Maths and an English task each week.
+Homework will continue to be sent weekly on Thursdays, taking on more of a research and presentation style which will be needed at High School.
+We continue to encourage the children to take ownership of their homework and attempt it independently though obviously we welcome your support and input.

 In year 6 we always have one eye on preparing your children for high school and encourage them to take increasing responsibility.
 There may be times when your child finds a gap in their understanding, please encourage them to talk to us if they need help or it is causing anxiety.
 Homework is a further opportunity for children to retrieve and revise information and embed knowledge, understanding and strategies though on some occasions may also be research in preparation for something in class.
 Homework will be set on google classroom so it is easy for both parents and children to find.